ivankomartin/sensoneo-interview-task/README.md

-# Sensoneo React Senior Developer Interview Task
+# Sensoneo Interview Task

-Welcome to the Sensoneo React Senior Developer interview task!
+Welcome to the Sensoneo interview task!
 This project is designed to assess your React, TypeScript, and frontend development skills.

 ## Project Overview